sulaimanvesal/CardiacQuanNet/README.md

 # Spatio-temporal Multi-task Learning for Cardiac MRI Left Ventricle Quantification

 TensorFlow/Keras implementation of our method for [Spatio-temporal Multi-task Learning for Cardiac MRI Left Ventricle Quantification](https://ieeexplore.ieee.org/abstract/document/9302580).
 Based on this implementation, our result achieved state-of-the-art performance for [LVquan 2018 Benchmark Dataset](https://lvquan18.github.io/).
+This paper has been published at [IEEE Journal of Biomedical and Health Informatics](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221020)

 ### Contact: Sulaiman Vesal (sulaiman dot vesal at fau dot com)